filip1/dearmep/doc/data-protection.md

 As most of the endpoints do not require any kind of user authentication, this rate limiting cannot target the specific user, and instead has to take other identifying information into consideration.

 Currently, rate limits are applied per IP address.
-Rate limit tracking is taking place in RAM only and will not be persisted.
+Rate limit tracking is taking place in the application’s memory only and will not be persisted.
 (Restarting the application will reset the rate limit tracking.)